buepro/typo3-pizpalue/Documentation/Integration/Index.rst

 .. hint::

    The `pp:structure.variants` view helper can be used with the attribute `initialVariants` to define the base variants to apply the variantsModifiers upon.
 For more details have a look to the `StructureVariantsUtility` class.

-For debugging purposes the `pp:structure.variantsModifierStack` view helper might be used:
+For debugging purposes the `pp:structure.modificationStack` view helper might be used:

 .. code-block:: html

    <f:if condition="{data.uid} === 6">
-      {pp:structure.variantsModifierStack(as: '_stack')}
+      {pp:structure.modificationStack(as: '_stack')}
       <f:debug>{_stack}</f:debug>
    </f:if>